Zayan-26/Stock-Management-Website/README.md

--- This file is the file that runs the application through flask
+-- This main.py is the file that runs the application through flask

 - The src folder contains the python files for the backend of the website and the templates folder contains all the front end code